 Your squeegee efforts have not gone unnoticed.
-UW admir istration will put you on the Davis Center team.
-Your caree relocation will earn you . . . a larger squeegee.
-You're movin up in the world.
+UW administration will put you on the Davis Center team.
+Your career relocation will earn you . . . a larger squeegee.
+You're moving

-Your lucky number is 25 cents because your pay hasn changed.
+Your lucky number is 25 cents because your pay hasn't changed.